pleumza2009/pleumza2009/README.md

 # Hi there 👋

 My name is  Thanakorn Jaroensetthakul.
 I'm  a new grad  from School of Information, King mongkut's university of technology thonburi.
-Now, i'm learning to be data engineer and prepare and bring big value for everyone, so i want to builds great android applications too. i learned and developed  in Android  after i do my senior project  "Happien" (https://github.com/pleumza2009/Happien) and you can see more  about Android stuffs in my github.
-I love about miner and learning about it
+Now, i'm learning to be androi developer, data engineer and I want to buld a great applications and bring big value for everyone, so i want to builds great android applications too. i learned and developed  in Android  after i do my senior project  "Happien" (https://github.com/pleumza2009/Happien) and you can see more  about Android stuffs in my github.
+I am Non-experience but I always learn for improving my skills

 ## Profile